frederic-perez/AmE-dictionary/data/dictionary.md

 __integument__ _n_ :pencil2: Something that covers or encloses, esp. an enveloping layer (such as a skin, membrane, or cuticle) of an organism or one of its parts.
 __intel__ _n_ :four::hammer: _The intel value he might offer._ _The site provides crowd-sourced intel on how female-friendly company policy is at thousands of businesses._
 __intemperance__ _adj_ :two: Lack of moderation _especially_ habitual or excessive drinking of intoxicants.
-__intemperate__ _adj_ Given to excessive indulgence of bodily appetites, especially for intoxicating liquors. _Syn_ hard, heavy _As he was prone to intemperate behavior at the alehouse, she expected him to stumble out of the carriage, hiccupping, in the wee hours of the morning._
+__intemperate__ _adj_ :two: Given to excessive indulgence of bodily appetites, especially for intoxicating liquors. _Syn_ hard, heavy _As he was prone to intemperate behavior at the alehouse, she expected him to stumble out of the carriage, hiccupping, in the wee hours of the morning._
 __intently__ _adv_ :three::hammer: _He watched him intently._
 __interdental__ _adj_ __2__ Articulated with the tip of the tongue between the upper and lower front teeth, as the fricatives (t) and (th) of _thy_ and _thigh_.
 __interdicting__